 I got a real kick out of participating in "Understanding Risk,"a week-long biennial conference hosted by the World Bank.
 London was this year's venue, and the program offered a myriad of sessions and workshops.
 As the title suggests, the conference was focused on the understanding of risk across a wide range of hazards, including natural hazards.

-The World Bank invited entities working in the broader disaster risk community and succeeded in bringing together disaster management agencies, institutions such as the Red Cross and Cafod (Catholic Agency for Overseas Development), catastrophe modellers, and government entities such as DfID (Department for International Development).
+The World Bank invited entities working in the broader disaster risk community and succeeded in bringing together disaster management agencies, institutions such as the Red Cross and Cafod (Catholic Agency for Overseas Development), catastrophe modelers, and government entities such as DfID (Department for International Development).

 AIR led a session entitled "Model Output as a Universal Currency for Disaster Risk Financing and Management" which featured a distinguished panel of speakers from the World Bank, Swiss Re, Athena Global, Geosys, and AIR.
 The World Bank discussed AIR's involvement in creating insurance markets, such as the World Bank sponsored Europa Re project in the Balkans.
 As part of this project, AIR built earthquake and flood models for Albania, Serbia, and Macedonia to enable the quantification of natural catastrophe risk in the region.

 The session also discussed how models could be used to inform the risk mitigation decisions that finance and planning ministries are faced with.
 This was illustrated by showing the shift in exceedance probability curves with and without mitigation, such as the presence of sea walls.
 To properly structure public-private programs where risk is shared between government and industry, catastrophe models can be used to estimate the losses of the different participants at specified return periods.
-Nevertheless,one speaker said that the cat modelling industry still has some way to go in increasing its penetration in many developing countries, particularly in the use of models to influence mitigation decisions at the governmental level.
+Nevertheless,one speaker said that the cat modeling industry still has some way to go in increasing its penetration in many developing countries, particularly in the use of models to influence mitigation decisions at the governmental level.

 Two of the principal ideas were 1) to take a hazard model from one source and connect with the vulnerability model of another and 2) to set standards that models can adhere to so they can become more interoperable, and thus more widely used.